 Tell us something about your travel journey…

 We started travelling as soon as my daughter was 3 months old and then there was no looking back.
 We’ve travelled to islands in boats and ferries, we took Aadya in planes and cruises and even backpacking when she was just about 2 years old.
 We were fuss-free travellers and wanted her to join us in our small n big adventures.
 She happily joined in.

 We believe that travel with a little one is also an adventure and most importantly…. this is a great time to escape.
 The most we cared was to ensure a night’s sleep and a day full of activities with Aadya.

-2 destinations i would recommend are – Palawan and Boracay in the Philippines – both are beaches but yet so different.The Philippines is a under-appreciated tropical travel destination, especially with their extraordinary Snorkelling, diving, surfing, hiking, pristine beaches and of course — islands that are THIS beautiful.
+2 destinations I would recommend are – Palawan and Boracay in the Philippines – both are beaches but yet so different.The Philippines is an under-appreciated tropical travel destination, especially with their extraordinary Snorkelling, diving, surfing, hiking, pristine beaches and of course — islands that are THIS beautiful.
 Where the beautiful blue water mixes with emerald green, jungle-filled mountains that appear to rise up from the ocean, and small fishing villages dot the island.
 Together with its neighbouring islands, it creates the Palawan province, aka paradise.
 It’s also home to Subterranean River National Park which a natural wonder of the world and a Unesco World Heritage site.